Introduction to Online Convex Optimization: Online Mirror Descent

 The OMD algorithm comes in two flavors: an agile and a lazy version.
 The lazy version keeps track of a point in Euclidean space and projects onto the convex decision set $\K$ only at decision time.
 In contrast, the agile version maintains a feasible point at all times, much like OGD.

-Both versions can be analysed to give roughly the same regret bounds as the RFTL algorithm.
+Both versions can be analyzed to give roughly the same regret bounds as the RFTL algorithm.
 In light of what we will see next, this is not surprising: for linear cost functions, the RFTL and lazy-OMD algorithms are equivalent!

 Thus, we get regret bounds for free for the lazy version.
-The agile version can be shown to attain similar regret bounds, and is in fact superior in certain settings that require adaptivity, though the latter issue is beyond our scope.
-The analysis of the agile version is, however, of independent interest and we give it below.
+The agile version can be shown to attain similar regret bounds, and is in fact superior in certain settings that require adaptivity.
+This issue is further explored in chapter \ref{chap:adaptive}.
+The analysis of the agile version is of independent interest and we give it below.